The64thGamer/cheeseepedia/content/v0a39zngp1epmxjn/content.md

 The ***Country Bear Jamboree*** is an elaborate Audio-Animatronic show produced by Walt Disney Imagineering that first appeared upon the opening of Walt Disney World on October 1, 1971, and was later added to Disneyland and Tokyo Disneyland.
-The show consists of 5 stages, 22 characters (18 of whom are bears), and 25 A-100 figures in one theater, Grizzly Hall.
+The show consists of 5 stages, 22 characters (18 of whom are bears), and 25 A-100 figures in one theater.

 ## Background